akvasan2/MonteCarloPathwaySearch/README.md

 	Output_Files/transition_search.dat

-**Determination of most likely pathways sampled in our MCPS trajectories.** The trajectory data is used to construct a transition matrix which is inputted into Dijkstra's algorithm to obtain the most likely path.
+**3. Determination of most likely pathways sampled in our MCPS trajectories.** The trajectory data is used to construct a transition matrix which is inputted into Dijkstra's algorithm to obtain the most likely path.
 Can also be used to distinguish diverging paths.
 (Found in MostLikelyPathway directory)

 Divided into 2 substeps: